mrymSharaf/to-do-list/README.md

  - Toggling a task needed to update the database and then refresh the user back to the correct page
  - I didn’t want to write three separate handlers or duplicate save logic in multiple places

-**The Solution**
+**The Solution** <br>
   I created a single toggle route that flips the completed flag and then redirects the user to the home page.

 ```js
 router.post('/:id/toggle', async (req, res) => {